AccueilThe territoryLes Adrets-de-l’Estérel

 • The Church district.

-The winding road between the two offers numerous viewpoints, like so many different paintings, overlooking both the mountains and the Mediterranean.
+The winding road between the two neighbourhoods offers numerous viewpoints, like a beautiful collection of paintings, overlooking both the mountains and the Mediterranean.

 Historical point:

 During the 17th century, the inhabitants of this sunny hillside – from which the village also takes its Provencal name – were forced to travel to Montauroux to attend church services.
-Because the distance was too great, the Adréchois asked for a chapel to be built.
-Notre-Dame des Maures was built in 1648, marking the first step towards the village’s autonomy.
+Because the distance was too great, the Adréchois (inhabitants of the area) asked for a chapel to be built.
+And so, in 1648, Notre-Dame des Maures chapel was constructed, thus marking the first step towards the village’s autonomy

-Two centuries later, driven by a spirit of autonomy and independence, the inhabitants obtained the creation of the commune of “Les Adrets-de-Montauroux” in 1867 by imperial decree from Napoleon III.
-A few years later, our commune changed its name to “Les-Adrets-de-Fréjus”.
-Finally, it wasn’t until 1962 that the commune acquired its current name.
+Two centuries later, in 1867, driven by a spirit of autonomy and independence of the inhabitants, the “Les Adrets-de-Montauroux” commune was created by imperial decree from Napoleon III.
+A few years later, our commune changed its name to “Les-Adrets-de-Fréjus” and it wasn’t until 1962 that the commune acquired its current name.

 Village development:

-In the past, vines, fruit trees, strawberries and cereals were grown here.
-The village developed through cork lifting, coal mining and calcium fluorite mining.
-Until the mid-1980s, it was one of France’s most important mining sites.
+In the past, vines, fruit trees, strawberries and cereals were grown here and the village developed through cork harvesting, coal and calcium fluorite mining.
+Until the mid-1980s, it was one of France’s most important mining areas.

-The forest has provided work for many generations, who have shaped it to suit their needs.
-In fact, the people of Adréch were often lumberjacks, cork extractors or charcoal burners.
+The forest provided work for the many generations who shaped it, with the people of Adréch often working as lumberjacks, cork farmers or coal workers

-At the time, cork lifting was a very important activity in the commune, as it has many oak trees in its national forest.
-During the summer months, the old cork-lifters lived in the woods and were supplied with supplies on a weekly basis.
-Lifting is still carried out today, but to a lesser extent, in particular to “put to rest” many trees threatened by insects and disease.
+At the time, cork harvesting was a very important activity in the commune due to the large number of oak trees in the area’s national forest.
+During the summer months, the cork workers would live in the woods and food supplies were delivered weekly.
+Cork harvesting is still carried out today, but to a lesser extent so as to allow the many trees threatened by insects and disease to rest.

 Some photos: